Student Learning Outcomes (SLOs)

 - Affective - attitudes, behaviors and values related to a discipline Example: Students will apply effective language learning strategies.

-Courses are required to conduct ongoing cyclical assessments every three years, leading to purposeful innovations to improve teaching, learning, and student success.
+As of Spring 2015, a minimum of two SLOs should be on each college course outline.
+Minimizing the number of SLOs on course outlines is also highly recommended due to the three year assessment cycle.
+Courses are required to conduct ongoing cyclical assessments, leading to purposeful innovations to improve teaching, learning, and student success.
 Assessing more than one SLO at a time is highly recommended.

-The link provided below to the National Institute for Leaning Outcomes Assessments is an incredible resource for explanations and examples regarding SLOs:
+If you are looking to re-develop or come up with innovated ways to assess SLOs the link provided below to the National Institute for Leaning Outcomes Assessments is an excellent resource for explanations and examples regarding SLOs:

 Complete the following form (Word) to write your assessment.